 I. Administrative Per Se Hearing

-The purpose of the Administrative Per Se Hearing is for the Administrative Law Judge to determine whether to uphold or void the (90) day suspension of your driver’s license.
-The scope of the Administrative Per Se hearing will limited to the following, which must be proved by a preponderance of the evidence whether the:
+The purpose of the Administrative Per Se Hearing is for the Administrative Law Judge to determine whether to uphold or void the 90-day suspension of your driver’s license.
+The scope of the Administrative Per Se hearing will be limited to the following, which must be proved by a preponderance of the evidence: